fra-mar/tci_simulator/README.md

 ### /definitive/decay.py
 Pharmacokinetics is all about exponential decay.
-The script shows three exemples and the relation among three commonly used variables that describe the process.
+The script shows three examples and the relation among three commonly used variables that describe the process.

 ### /tests
 Some selected script I wrote when developing the simulator.